klouddb/pg_backup_compliance/README.md

 Backup compliance plays a critical role in security and regulatory audits because data protection, availability, and recoverability are foundational aspects of information security.
-Most security frameworks and standards include explicit or implicit requirements for backup and recovery to ensure business continuity, data integrity, and resilience against data loss, ransomware, or disaster events.
+Most security frameworks and standards include explicit or implicit requirements for backup and recovery

 ## Why Do You Need This Extension for Backup Compliance?